Uptime Institute Data Center Site Infrastructure Tier Standard Topology

 - CNG or Compressed Natural Gas might be vaporized LNG or maybe compressed pipeline gas, which might be more like 95-96% methane.
 It's stored at 5,000 PSI, so it needs sturdy tanks: either heavy steel or aluminum internal skin with carbon fiber overwrap, which is expensive.

 - Propane is CH3—CH2—CH3 and automotive spec propane is pretty pure.
-The bottles for grills and heaters are less pure.
-It's stored at 30-50 PSI, so the tanks still need periodic hydrostatic testing but it's relatively cheap.
+The bottles for grills and heaters are less pure, other hydrocarbons are in the mix.
+Propane is stored at 30-50 PSI, so the tanks still need periodic hydrostatic testing but it's relatively cheap.

 - LP or Liquified Petroleum gas is a mix of propane and others hydrocarbons, mostly heavier.